Updated March 25, 2022.

 What do we do then?

 For example, sort out unopened skeins of a favorite thread from the opened ones.
-I did this with my Watercolours and it has made it easier to find complete skeins since they aren’t tangled and makes the small amounts I have of some colors easier to find.
+I did this with many of my threads and it has made it easier to find complete skeins since they aren’t tangled and makes the small amounts I have of some colors easier to find.

 I regularly go through my pile of unstitched canvas and sort them by size.
-I get rid of the ones I won’t be stitching and wikll put similar ones together.
+I get rid of the ones I won’t be stitching and will put similar ones together.

 Ten minutes isn’t hard to find And it doesn’t require much commitment, so this is a great way to get started.

 My second approach is to work on one area at a time.
-My next big task will be to tackle the books.
+My current big task will be to tackle the threads stored in the card catalog.
 This process is messy and you have to be willing to stop and leave it.
 If you try to do it all at once, you’ll just get frustrated.
-Find a place with lots of floor space and think of big catregories.
-Take each book and put it into the category.
-If it’s a duplicate, put it aside to sell or donate.
+This always happens to me.
+Find a place with lots of floor or table space and think of big categories.